francetr/pirateClassif/README.md

 ## Files used for this script:
 * _pastecFile_ : Output file of the pastec tool.
 The script will retrieve the class, order and superfamily for each sequence in this file

 * _baselineFile_ : File containing the baseline of the superFamilies names (multiple names can define the same superFamily).
 This is useful to determine if a sequence can be classified as multiple families or if her superFamily is not defined yet.
+This file can be completed, for this you just need to enter the new family name in a new line followed by a tabulation and the different names (separated by :) that can design this superfamily.
+Example :
+> Mariner&nbsp;&nbsp;&nbsp;&nbsp;Tc1-mariner:mariner:TASE

 * _fastaFile_ : Original file containing the sequences used.
 Usefull to retrieve the sequences after the classification has be done